nextgis-borsch/borsch/README.md

 # Notes

-There is additional util.cmake file for pretty print of version information to the console.
+* There is additional util.cmake file for pretty print of version information to the console.

+* MSVC 2013 update 2 and later have enough C99 support to build under Windows.